Teach Your Kids About Water Conservation

 - Turn off the tap after each use.

 - Not flush tissue paper or waste into the toilet.

-- To see if there is any leak in the toilet, put some food colours, if you see those colours seep in the toilet bowl, that means there is a leak and immediately rectify it.
+- To see if there is any leak in the toilet, put some food colors, if you see those colors seep in the toilet bowl, that means there is a leak, and immediately rectify it.